jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

     ![](img/18-AttachFrameMount.JPG)\
     *fig 18.27*

-3. Attach zip tie to the wireguide mounts.
+3. Attach the 24 inch zip tie to the wireguide mounts.
 Manually move the bed up and down and make sure the wireguide doesn't run into anything.
-The zip tie should maintain a graceful arc at all points and should naturally stay level with the 2020 extrusion (See Fig 18.9 and 18.10). **The teeth should be on the outside of the loop.**
+The zip tie should maintain a graceful arc at all points and should naturally stay level with the 2020 extrusion (See Fig 18.29 and 18.30). **The teeth should be on the outside of the loop.**

     ![](img/18-AttachZipTie.JPG)\
     *fig 18.28*